The Manual of the Psi

 Similarly, a player might have more than enough power, or simply wants more 'bang for their buck' out of his or her existing power roster.
 If this is the case, they may decide to empower their psionics with special enhancements.
 Like limitations, enhancements have four levels of power, including weak, strong, very strong, and extreme, each of which adds a subsequent -1 RS modifier to one's power rank values.

 In exchange for suffering from the effects of this modifier, the character's ability will benefit from an improvement of some sort.
 Moving a power up one speed or range category is considered a strong enhancement, while two is an extreme enhancement.
-Other enhancements can come in the form of built-in limitations being stripped out of a power (time control and precognition have several, for instance).
+Other enhancements can come in the form of built-in limitations being stripped out of a power (as noted, time control and precognition have several).

 Like limitations, enhancements are difficult to apply across an entire character, though this isn't impossible.
 While speeds and ranges vary from power to power, things like power maintenance caps apply to the whole character.
-Adding one maintainable power for one's Intellect is a strong enhancement, while adding two is considered extreme in nature - but this sort of enhancement is definitely worth the costs.
+Adding one maintainable power for one's Intellect is a weak enhancement, with each additional maintainable ability raising this one step - but this sort of enhancement is definitely worth the costs.

 These and the other qualities can readily be given enhancements, and the reduction in power usually makes up the difference.
-This can make purchasing new powers more difficult down the line, though, particularly if a character enhancement is in effect; a new power to be affected by an enhancement must at least be bought at a value high enough that, upon applying the negative RS, it will work at the adjusted value.
+This can make purchasing new powers more difficult down the line, though, particularly if a character enhancement is in effect.
+A new power to be affected by an enhancement must at least be bought at a value high enough that, upon applying the negative RS, it is of at least rank value 2.

 Slightly more palatable than limitations, quirks are relatively minor changes to a character that can either saddle him or her with a disadvantage, or possibly even enhance one of their traits.
 They can also be used to ultimately raise the rank value one or more of a character's powers work at, if so desired.
 The quirks rules have more on this, but the quirk tables are presented here, for convenience.